Introduction to basic music theory

 - Sharps and flats are the same thing, but when refering to a note being decremented down either a whole or half step it is said to be flattened.
 If a note is incramented either a whole or half step it is said to be sharpened.
 Many people use these terms interchangeably.

-- the cycles of major keys and sharps will start to follow each other and loop.
+- the cycles of major keys and sharps will start to follow and build on each other and loop.
+This is why it is called the circle of fifths.